rockset/rockset-js/packages/rockset-node-client/README.md

 Unit tests are available in the [Test](https://github.com/rockset/rockset-node-client/tree/v2.0/test) folder.

-Set ROCKSET_APIKEY and ROCKSET_APISERVER endpoint in the environment variables.
+Set ROCKSET_APIKEY and ROCKSET_HOST endpoint in the environment variables.
 To run tests:
 ```
 npm test
 ```